-If we broadcast something about an individual, a group or an organisation which is defamatory we may commit libel.
+If we broadcast anything that injures the reputation of an individual, a group or an organisation we may be libelling them.
 The risk exists whether the defamatory statement is scripted or spoken off-the-cuff, and the BBC is liable no matter who speaks the words in its programmes - and no matter whether the programme is a factual programme or a drama, made 'in house' or by an independent, or wherever in the world it is broadcast.